1st Amazon Ecovillage | Guayana Peace Trail Project

 - Open to new Members: Yes

 - Please read the details in Membership below before contacting this community.
 Send Message

 - Website address: https://ekobius.org/

 - Twitter: https://www.twitter.com/ekobius

 - Contact Name: David J. Wright

 Ekobius, Amazonas, 7101

-- Type(s): Commune (organized around sharing almost everything), Ecovillage (organized around ecology and sustainability), Cohousing (individual homes within group owned property), Shared Housing, Cohouseholding, or Coliving (multiple individuals sharing a dwelling), Spiritual or Religious Community
+- Type(s): Commune (organized around sharing almost everything), Ecovillage (organized around ecology and sustainability), Cohousing (individual homes within group owned property), Shared Housing, Cohouseholding, or Coliving (multiple individuals sharing a dwelling), Transition Town or Eco-Neighborhood (focused on energy/resource resiliency), Traditional or Indigenous Community

 - Programs & Activities: Transition Town (post-petroleum and off-grid communities), School, Educational Institute or Experience, Volunteer, Internship, or Apprenticeship, Ethical Business, Investment Group, or Alternative Currency, Organization, Resource, or Network, WWOOF’ing, Guest Farming, Festivals, Conferences, Events

 - Location: Rural